-- Add ¼ cup add water slowly, and whisk well to make thick consistency batter.
+- Add 1/4 cup add water slowly, and whisk well to make a thick consistency batter.

-- Slowly drop 1 tbsp of batter at a time over medium heat.
+- Slowly drop 1 tablespoon of batter at a time over medium heat.
 Drop 6-7 fritters at a time.

 - Fry the balls until they turn golden brown from all sides.